bitelxux/anagrams/anagrams.rst

 Solution 3: hash keys
 .....................

-Similarly to solution 2, buils a python dictionary where the key is the hash of the ordered characters representation for each of the original words and value is a list containing all words where the hash of their ordered characters representation matches the key.
+Similarly to solution 2, builds a python dictionary where the key is the hash of the ordered characters representation for each of the original words and value is a list containing all words where the hash of their ordered characters representation matches the key.